-The 2009 proposal to designate a North American ECA assumed fuel production cost increases of \$145/MT reported in Section 9.2 of MEPC 59-6-5.
-This technical and economic feasibility study is based on fuel prices since 2009 and uses higher values; the net price increase from pre-2020 MARPOL VI fuel to ECA compliant fuel is ~434/MT, as computed from Table 30.
+The 2009 proposal to designate a North American ECA assumed fuel production cost increases of \$145/MT reported in Section 9.2 of document MEPC 59/6/5.
+This study is based on fuel prices since 2009 and uses higher values; the net price increase from pre-2020 MARPOL VI fuel to SECA compliant fuel is ~434/MT, as computed from Table 30.
 Therefore, we also compare our results with adjusted North American ECA cost-effectiveness by multiplying by the ratio of these cost differences; this price-match adjustment assumes no change in estimated abated emissions or morbidity or mortality in the 2009 North American ECA proposal.
-Column 3 of Table 27 and higher values for the gray boxes in Figure 32 present these comparison values
+Column 3 of Table 27 and higher values for the gray boxes in Figure 32 present these comparison values.